Novactive/Nova-eZPlatform-Bundles/README.md

 A bundle to authenticate users against LDAP server

 ## Installation
-Forst of all you must enable this bundle:
+First of all you must enable this bundle:
 ```php
 <?php
 // app/AppKernel.php